 Students and advisors are highly encouraged to regularly review expectations to ensure a beneficial and productive relationship.
 Just as student organizations are unique, the advising relationship is unique and will change with each new leadership transition.
 Advisors may be asked to provide minimal support or take an active role in advising the organization.
 You may need to help students navigate the University systems or sign paperwork.
 If you feel that the organization is asking for a level of involvement to which you cannot commit, it may be a good idea to discuss finding an additional advisor to help share duties.

 Most student organizations have a largely autonomous relationship with the University – students make decisions, accept the consequences (good or bad) and learn from them.
 You may be called upon to help resolve situations that arise in your group but you are not responsible for their actions, nor can you “make” them do what you desire.
 If the student organization does something you don’t agree with, you are encouraged to discuss what happened with representatives of the group.
 If you feel your concerns are justified, and the students believe that they have made a mistake, then it may be best to treat the incident as a teachable moment.
 If you and the students disagree on the nature of the incident, or if they feel they have done nothing wrong, and you cannot work to resolve the situation, then it may be best to bring in a third party to help mediate the situation.
-Contact Jennifer Wegner if you need someone recommended for this service.
-If there is a serious violation of rules — serving alcohol on University property, evidence of hazing activities, etc. — then the matter should be taken to Jennifer Wegner in the Office of Student Affairs.
+Contact Mariah Fiumara if you need assistance or are facing any difficult situation that you are not sure how to handle.
+We are here to help support you and the work of your students.

 Frequently Asked Questions